patriciogonzalezvivo/thebookofshaders/08/README.md

 Try the following exercises:

-* Uncomment line 45 of above code and pay attention to what happens.
+* Uncomment line 45 of the above code and pay attention to what happens.

-* Comment the translations before and after the rotation, on lines 37 and 39, and observe the consequences.
+* Comment the translations before and after the rotation, on lines 38 and 42, and observe the consequences.

 * Use rotations to improve the animation you simulated in the translation exercise.